noisebridge/PythonClass/course/sqlite3.md

             2. Each row has one field per column.
         2. Schema - A schema describes a table.
         3. Database - a collection of tables, schemas, and some related things.
-    2. Type this code into `myschema.schema` and run it to make a database:
+    2. Type this code into a file, `my_schema.sqlite3`, and run it to make a database:

         ```
-        -- Run this file with the .read command.
+        -- Run this file with the `.read` command.
-        -- Older sqlite3 (osx packages a really old version) apparently don't have this.
+        -- Older sqlite3 (osx used to package a really old one) apparently don't have this.
-        -- If this happens, you can run sqlite3 at the command prompt and type the following in.
+        -- One alternative is to run `sqlite3 < my_schema.sqlite3`

         -- The .open command will open a database.
 If it doesn't
-        -- exist, it will create it. (are there exceptions to this?)
+        -- exist, it will create it.
-        .open "mypolygons.sqlite"
+        .open "users.sqlite"

-        CREATE TABLE IF NOT EXISTS "Polygons" (
+        CREATE TABLE IF NOT EXISTS "users" (
             "pKey" INTEGER PRIMARY KEY,
+            "username" varchar(255) DEFAULT NULL,
+            "age" varchar(255) DEFAULT NULL,
-            "Name" varchar(255) DEFAULT NULL,
+            "first_name" varchar(255) DEFAULT NULL,
-            "Sides"  varchar(255) DEFAULT NULL,
+            "last_name" varchar(255) DEFAULT NULL,
-            "SidesEnglish"   varchar(255) DEFAULT NULL
+            "fav_color" varchar(255) DEFAULT NULL
         );
         ```